Date of Publication: 21/06/2018

 If you have taken part in a specific research study, we will carry out a process of dissociation of your personal data, so that your feedback or responses are "separate" from your personal information.

 If you are a panellist and you have taken part in a specific research study, your additional personal data collected during that research will be deleted six months after research completion.
 Any additional data collected during the research may be added to your personal data for the purpose of inviting you to take part in further research studies.

 We will always request your agreement to participate in our research, and without such agreement, it will not be possible for you to take part in such research.
 In the case of under 14s, we will request parental or legal guardian consent.

 Who is your data passed on to?

 Data transfer to third parties

-Research results will be passed on to our client using a pseudonym instead of your real name, having previously carried out a data dissociation process.
-However, on certain occasions, the results may be for such small samples – for example, "Dermatologists at Barcelona's Hospital Clínico" – that the client could, with minimal effort, identify the data owner.
-In such cases, we will request your prior consent to pass on or transfer that data to the client and, if consent is denied, you will be unable to take part in that research.
+Research results will be passed on to our client and the research beneficiary using a pseudonym instead of your real name, having previously carried out a data dissociation process.
+However, on certain occasions, the results may be for such small samples – for example, "Dermatologists at Barcelona's Hospital Clínico" – that the client and the research beneficiary could, with minimal effort, identify the data owner.
+In such cases, we will request your prior consent to pass on or transfer that data to the client and the research beneficiary and, if consent is denied, you will be unable to take part in that research.